Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 The Gaoians in particular were visibly restraining themselves from fawning over Xiù, especially after Regaari aimed a Brotherly flex of his claws at them.

 “Figured we’d watch a movie,” Firth explained, grabbing Julian like he was a teddy bear and dragging him into the pile.
-Julian decided against struggling or complaining---it would have been futile anyway, and it was oddly comforting to get some unfiltered male friendship for a change, even if it did make the girls aim mischievous grins at each other.
+Julian decided against struggling or complaining - it would have been futile anyway, and it was oddly comforting to get some unfiltered male friendship for a change, even if it did make the girls aim mischievous grins at each other.
 “Anyone got any requests or whatever?”

 “Planet Earth III?”
 Daar suggested, perking up.